US economy recovering from pandemic much faster than expected

 Democrats could also cite a downgrade in the longer-term CBO forecast as evidence that the economy still needs significant help.
 The agency sees 1.7 per cent annual growth in the 2025-2030 period, down from 2.1 per cent forecast in the July report.

-The Fed has signaled it won’t tighten monetary policy until it has clear signs of inflation heading toward this target.
+The Fed has signalled it won’t tighten monetary policy until it has clear signs of inflation heading toward this target.

 The CBO estimate incorporates the most recent $900 billion stimulus package but not Mr Biden’s $1.9 trillion proposal.
 The Washington-based agency said the projections “are subject to an unusually high degree of uncertainty” stemming from “the course of the pandemic, the effectiveness of monetary and fiscal policies, and the response of global financial markets to substantial increases in public deficits and debt”.